tktracker/IntuneDocs/intune/fundamentals/planning-guide-onboarding.md

 ### Task 6: Enable device platforms

 By default, most device platforms are enabled except for Apple devices (iOS and Mac).
-Before iOS devices can be enrolled and managed in Intune, the device platform must be enabled.
+Before iOS/iPadOS devices can be enrolled and managed in Intune, the device platform must be enabled.
 To do so, you need to create an MDM Push certificate, and add it to Intune.

 - Learn more about [how to enable Apple devices for enrollment](../enrollment/apple-mdm-push-certificate-get.md).